gvwilson/sensibleadventures/cloudherd/new.md

 "We won't have to," Ulfmaerr said, coming up behind them.
 He had traded his satchel for a sturdy traveller's pack and a bamboo staff capped with steel at both ends.
-"If we hike up there," he pointed with his staff, "We can be in the deep forest in an hour.
+"If we hike up there," he pointed, "We can be in the deep forest in an hour.
 The trees will hide us from any eyes they have in the air, and they won't be able to move any faster through the trees than we can."

 "Maybe not faster than you," the tiger rumbled.
 "But the children won't be able to---"